Preferences

 If you set this preference to 1, Contemplate will log every page

-request to a data file that you can view through the Reporter
+request to a database table that you can view with the

-a comment at the bottom of each page noting that the data file
+database, it will write a comment at the bottom of each page

 host lookups for logs